10 Language and Linguistics Research and Passion Project Ideas

 8. Spanish and how it got that way

-In 711 C.E., the Arabic-speaking Umayyad dynasty began their conquest of the Iberian peninsula, now present-day Spain and Portugal.
-During this time, there were over 800 years of Arab cultural and linguistic influence on the region.
+In 711 C.E., the Arabic-speaking Umayyad dynasty began the conquest of the Iberian peninsula, now present-day Spain and Portugal.
+During this time, over 800 years of Arab cultural and linguistic influence on the region occurred.
 Today, over 4,000 Spanish words derive their origins from Arabic.
 Students can explore the influence of Arabic on Spanish through the lens of historical linguistics.

 Idea by language and linguistics research mentor Jade